2 Louisville officers shot amid Breonna Taylor protests

 Demonstrators also marched in cities like New York, Chicago, Washington, D.C., Atlanta and Philadelphia.

-Taylor, an emergency medical worker, was shot multiple times by white officers who entered her home on a no-knock warrant during a narcotics investigation.
-State Attorney General Daniel Cameron, however, said the investigation showed the officers announced themselves before entering.
+Taylor, an emergency medical worker, was shot multiple times by white officers who entered her home during a narcotics investigation.
+State Attorney General Daniel Cameron said that while the officers had a no-knock warrant, the investigation showed they announced themselves before entering.
 The warrant used to search her home was connected to a suspect who did not live there, and no drugs were found inside.

 Along with the killing of George Floyd in Minnesota, Taylor’s case became a major touchstone for nationwide protests that have drawn attention to entrenched racism and demanded police reform.
 Taylor’s image has been painted on streets, emblazoned on protest signs and silk-screened on T-shirts worn by celebrities.
 Several prominent African American celebrities joined those urging that the officers be charged.